 - Send follow-ups to customers.
 Some customers receive the initial email or SMS text message asking to leave feedback and intend to but simply forget.
 Send a follow-up, and that step alone can typically double the number you receive.

 - Frequently send requests.
 Building a positive online presence is a marathon, not a sprint.
 You want to send out requests weekly at the very least, as you’ll get more ratings when your customer’s experience is still fresh in their minds.

 - Automate the process.
 As a business owner, you have a lot on your plate.
 Manually emailing customers for ratings isn’t something you need to be doing.
-Check out this free trial which makes obtaining 5-star ratings simple and quick by utilizing all of the above best-practices.
+Check out this online review management tool which makes obtaining 5-star ratings simple and quick by utilizing all of the above best-practices.